 includes free online parent, teacher and self ADHD rating scales.

-provides a report writer that enables clinicians to create a one page summary report based on their comprehensive evaluation.
+provides a report writer that enables clinicians to create a customized diagnostic report based on their comprehensive evaluation.

 is compatible for use with DSM-5®.